ryanr08/DeepThought/README.md

 # DeepThought

-CryptoBot is a cryptocurrency trading bot.
+DeepThought is a cryptocurrency trading bot.
 It interfaces with Coinbase Pro's API and attempts to make financially profitable trades.